As long as its used properly and responsibly, a bit of color can go a long way to accentuating your dogs style and personality.

 If you're a groomer and using dye for the first time, it may be best to stick with OPAWZ semi-permanent.

-As an owner looking to do something special for Christmas (or any holiday),you will likely want something that fades quickly (after the special day), in which case, Critter Color is the one to go for.
+As an owner looking to do something special for Christmas (or any holiday), you will likely want something that fades quickly (after the special day), in which case, Critter Color by Warren London may be the best choice.